Generative User Research and ResOps:

 Upon completion of data collection, they presented their insights to a community audience at ICR and facilitated a discussion about the research results and next steps.

 This summary was informed by and adapted from ICR's website.
-You can read more about the project at their website here.
+You can read more about the project at their website at their Project Overview page and at their Project Description page.